Item

 Hridaya Patel 0:01

 Hi, I’m Hridaya Patel.
 And I'm the interviewer.
-You give consent to be interviewed for the COVID-19 archive project on the 20th of September at 7:55pm?
+Do you give consent to be interviewed for the COVID-19 archive project on the 20th of September at 7:55pm?

 Faris Danan 0:14

-Yes, I Faris Danan, give my consent as their interviewee to be interviewed for the COVID-19 archive project.
+Yes, I Faris Danan, give my consent as the interviewee to be interviewed for the COVID-19 archive project.

 All right.
 Since you mentioned all these activities, how has COVID-19 affected your mental health, if it did at all?

-Right?
-What was your routine?
-Like?
-And how did you cope with school,
+All right.
+What was your routine like and how did you cope with school?

-my routine was COVID hit wasn't terribly different.
-I mean, I was still waking up and, not, going to school, but doing school through zoom every day.
+My routine once COVID hit wasn't terribly different.
+I mean, I was still waking up and, not, going to school, but doing school through Zoom every day.
 And I mean, the only thing that really changed was I wasn't able to play lacrosse anymore.
 Which was, for me a really big bummer, because that's one of the things that I always used to do to relieve some stress.
 And with COVID, I wasn't really able to do that.
 But with school, it was alright.
-I mean, obviously I'm not I wasn't a huge fan of online learning through zoom and all that.
+I mean, obviously I'm not, I wasn't a huge fan of online learning through Zoom and all that.
 But luckily, my school is small enough to the point where for my senior year, we were able to go back in person.
-For the majority of the year, at least, there were parts where we were online, but going back in person for my senior year was definitely, like huge, because if I wasn't able to I don't know, what would have happened, honestly.
+For the majority of the year, at least, there were parts where we were online, but going back in person for my senior year was definitely, like huge, because if I wasn't able to, I don't know, what would have happened, honestly.

-So in the first hit my, my parents were both doctors, and so they were very, very cautious.
+So when it first hit my, my parents were both doctors, and so they were very, very cautious.
 They wouldn't really let me do much of anything, if at all.
-And really all I was able to do for the for like for the first I don't even know how long, several several months, I was only able to meet up with two of my other friends who also were being super, super safe.
-We never went inside each other's houses, we were always just like outside going on walks camping, or whatever and whatnot.
+And really all I was able to do for the, for like for the first, I don't even know how long, several several months, I was only able to meet up with two of my other friends who also were being super, super safe.
+We never went inside each other's houses, we were always just like outside, going on walks, camping, or whatever and whatnot.
 And the thing is, we still like maintaining social distancing and everything because at that point, it was still super early, and we didn't really know much.
 But then once school started kicking back in and my parents got their vaccines, I was able to start doing a little more, which was good for sure.

 All right.
-What do you have like the lock down to be longer or shorter?
-And why?
+Would you have liked the lock down to be longer or shorter and why?

 I mean, in reality, probably longer just so that COVID didn't spread as bad and like wasn't as bad.
 But I mean for me, like if I wanted to have fun, obviously shorter.
 Because if it was shorter, I would have been able to go out more but in the general scheme of things I wanted, I would definitely want it to be longer just because I saw how a lot of places were cutting down the lockdown and then it was kind of went south pretty quickly for those places.